 Some of the words used to talk about finances can be confusing.
 In this booklet, these words are in bold once in each section where they are used.
-We have explained these words in the glossary.
+We have explained these words in the glossary on pages 106 to 113.